sdaves/dotfiles/README.markdown

 Just remember to replace YOUR-FEATURE-NAME with the name of your new feature (no spaces are allowed).
 Now create your awesome feature!
 When you have finished committing all your changes, run:

         git flow feature publish YOUR-FEATURE-NAME

-Now just send me a pull request for your feature branch, and your done!
+Now just send me a pull request with my "develop" branch as the base, and you feature branch as the head, and your done!

 Enjoy!
 ======